juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

 ![](./images/click-submit.JPG)

 - Your automation should look like as follows.
+Nice, good job!

 ![](./images/2nd-check.JPG)